icyzhang0923/Locality-constrained-Affine-Subspace-Coding/README.md

 # Locality-constrained-Affine-Subspace-Coding
-The implementation of Locality-constrained affine subspace coding (LASC, Pattern Recognition 2020)
-_Now in experimental release, suggestions welcome._
+This is the implementation of Locality-constrained affine subspace coding for image classification and retrieval _Now in experimental release, suggestions welcome._
 ## Paper